-If you have squeaking solid stair treads there are usually only two solutions to the problem.
+If you have squeaky stairs there are usually only two solutions to the problem.
 That is to screw the treads down securely and plug the holes.
 If possible you can remove a couple of balusters and screw the tread down where the baluster will cover it.
-However this is usually quite difficult since it typically requires removing the handrail as well.
+However, this is usually quite difficult since it typically requires removing the handrail as well.
 You can also try nailing the tread down with finish nails.
 While not as secure as a screw they are far less visible and will sometimes do the job.
 Sometimes a shim between the tread and riser will also help to separate the pieces and prevent squeaking.

-Preventing squeaking stair treads in the first place is by far the better solution.
-If you are lucky enough to be installing the treads in new construction or remodel and have yet to face this problem, then here is how to make sure that you never do.
+Preventing squeaky stairs in the first place is by far the better solution.
+If you are lucky enough to be installing the treads in new construction or planning your remodel and have yet to face this problem, then here is how to make sure that you never do.
 As I mentioned stair treads squeak when the wood surfaces between moving pieces rub against each other.
 This is typically the tread but there is a simple way to prevent this, glue.
 In all areas where wood touches wood use a good construction adhesive or wood glue.
 Following are the surfaces that need to be glued:

-If you have any questions don’t hesitate to contact us for stair advice, design concepts or installation tricks any time at CustomersFirst@WoodStairs.com or 888-390-7245.
+If you have any questions don’t hesitate to contact us for stair advice, design concepts or installation tricks any time at CustomersFirst@WoodStairs.com or call us at 888-390-7245.
 Thanks and good luck.